superyzh/Yonzeng/README.md

 # create a new branch first time ！

-# creating a new brach is quick and simple
+# creating a new brach is quick and simple is right for bug
+#
 :+1: